-- Learn to recognize it before it takes root. – Since resentment can grow, it’s important to identify it early and uproot it before it has a chance to develop.
+- Learn to recognize it in its beginning stages. – Since resentment can grow, it’s important to identify it early and uproot it before it has a chance to develop.
 Sometimes this is easier said than done.
 But by staying in the Word and relying on the Holy Spirit, we can identify these negative feelings before they have a chance to do any permanent damage to our lives.

 - Pray for and serve those who hurt you. – The Bible tells us to pray for our enemies and to serve them with compassion.
 By doing this, we begin to see them through God’s eyes instead of our own, and we demonstrate the same love that God has for us.